-The bill also defines key terms related to school libraries, including "certified school librarian," "library," and "library collection," clarifying the qualifications required for librarians and the types of resources that should be included in school libraries.
+The bill also defines key terms related to school libraries, including "certified school librarian," "library," and "library collection," to clarify the roles and resources involved.
 The Department of Education is tasked with promulgating necessary regulations to implement these provisions.
-The act is set to take effect 60 days after its passage.
+This legislative change aims to enhance the educational resources available to students and ensure that school libraries are adequately equipped to support their learning needs.
+The act will take effect 60 days after its passage.

 Statutes/Laws affected: Printer's No. 1899 (Jun 11, 2025): P.L.30, No.14